ivanchromjak/jekyll-theme-eon/_blocks/feature-41.md

 icon: ios-play-button-circled.svg
 ---

-Section of cards with videos played in a popup lihtbox.
+Section of cards with videos played in a popup lightbox.